omerunlusoy/Neural-Style-Transfer-of-Paintings-to-Selfies/README.txt

 Changes from Computer to Computer:
 	- Package Dependencies
 	- Google Drive Permissions
+	- Datasets from Google Drive (Datasets will be deleted within a month from my personal Drive)
 		- Artisits Dataset from Google Drive (these two datasets does not allow access from kaggle and have to be downloaded)
 			- can be downloaded from https://www.kaggle.com/ikarus777/best-artworks-of-all-time
 		- Van Gogh Dataset from Google Drive
 			- can be downloaded from https://www.kaggle.com/ipythonx/van-gogh-paintings
 	- Log Filename

 Hyperparameters: